swcarpentry/website/README.md

 To **create a new page**,
 add a file to the `pages` directory.
-This can be written in either Markdown or HTML, and must have the following YAML header:
+This can be written in either Markdown or HTML, and must have the following YAML header :

 ~~~
 layout: page-fullwidth